despado/pulley/README.md

     sudo bash install.sh

-If you use cinnamon don't forget to right click on the tast bar, select applets, find Kraken Control, select it, click + at bottom of window
+If you use cinnamon don't forget to right click on the tast bar, select applets, find Kraken Control, select it, click + at bottom of window.

+## Configuration

+Edit /etc/pulley.conf, the fan curves map temperature to speed.

 ### Seems kind of complicated?